Introduction

 Do you know why certain businesses look for direct EDI Integration, instead of other traditional EDI integration methods?

-This blog will explore
+Well, this blog will explore

 The ‘WHY’,